- Home /

 Customers we can help

-We can help a range of people with their complaints about financial products or services.
-Official rules set out the full detail of who we can and can't help, but broadly we can look at complaints from:
+Before we can investigate a complaint, we need to check it's one we're allowed to help with.
+Official rules set out the full detail of who we can and can't help, but here is an outline of who we can look at complaints from.

-- individuals who act as personal guarantors for loans to businesses they’re involved in
+- People who act as personal guarantors for loans to businesses they’re involved in.

 Cross-border complaints